Achieving Privacy on the Internet

 Google Messages’ RCS service is end-to-end encrypted, so it’s not the most private solution but it is decent, paired with iMessage.

-I don’t know much about Cloud Storage, but Proton is decent.
+I don’t know much about cloud storage, but Proton is decent.

 Also, some of you might need Windows, and that’s okay.
 However, make sure to debloat it.